How to Install a Dryer Vent in a Tight Space

 Remove the offset duct from the box, then adjust the two vent connection holes to the correct spacing by sliding the two ends apart or closer together.

-- Once set to correct location, affix in place by using HVAC aluminum foil tape to seal the open joints and lock the sliding duct into position.
-Do not use standard duct tape, which quickly dries out and fails to seal the joint.
+Once set to correct location, affix the ends in place by using HVAC aluminum foil tape to seal the open joints and lock the sliding duct into position.
+(Do not use standard duct tape, which quickly dries out and fails to seal the joint.)
 A tight seal is critical because, with a gas dryer, the vent exhausts not only lint and air but also carries deadly carbon monoxide gases to the outdoors.

 Connect the Offset Duct to the Wall Vent Duct Connection